armory/docs/content/en/docs/installation/armory-operator/op-config-kustomize.md

 ## How Kustomize works

 Kustomize uses patch files to build a deployment file by overwriting sections of the `spinnakerservice.yml` manifest file.
 You can put each manifest config section in its own file.
-For example, if you have a `profiles-patch.yml`, you are telling Kustomize to overwrite the `profiles` section of the manifest with entries for each of the components (clouddriver, deck, gate, etc).
-So you put all of the entires for those profile files in `profiles-patch.yml` patch.
+For example, if you have a `profiles-patch.yml`, you are telling Kustomize to overwrite the `profiles` section of the manifest with entries for each of the components (Clouddriver, Deck, Gate, etc).
+So you put all of the entries for those profile files in `profiles-patch.yml` patch.
 Kustomize is flexible, though, so you could instead include a separate patch file for each component and then change the `kustomization.yml` file.

 Kustomize is part of `kubectl`, but you can also install Kustomize for standalone use.
 With Kustomize installed locally, you can run `kustomize build` to print your Spinnaker configuration based on your `kustomization.yml` and patch files.